bptlab/chimera/README.md

 ## Features

-This JEngine supports the execution of
+The Chimera engine supports the execution of
 * email- ,
 * webservice- and
 * user-tasks

 within fragments of a scenario.

-## Addendum

-For further details we kindly refer to the [project site](https://bpt.hpi.uni-potsdam.de/Public/JEngineDoc)